Reynolds Secondary School: Programs

-Robotics Team
+Robotics team

-The Reynolds ReyBots (team number 7787) competed for the first time ever in the 2019 FIRST Robotics Competition season.
+The Reynolds ReyBots (team number 7787) competed for the first time in the 2019 FIRST Robotics Competition season.
 They are recipients of the Rookie All-Star Award, awarded for excellent team management, business plan, and exemplifying the mission of FIRST.
 The award included an invite to the FIRST Championship in Houston, Texas, which they attended in March 2019.

-After such a successful first year, the team is expanding by founding a FIRST Tech Challenge team to build their students' skills even more.
+The team expanded by founding two FIRST Tech Challenge teams (team numbers 16353 and 18840).
+In the 2023 FIRST Tech Challenge season, the ReyBots qualified once more for the FIRST Championship in Houston, Texas, after winning the FTC British Columbia Championship in Surrey, B.C.

-Musical Theatre
+Musical theatre

-The musical theatre has a new performance prepared every year.
+The musical theatre has a new performance prepared every year: